LoopKit/loopdocs/docs/operation/loop/open-loop.md

 **The suggestions below work for most people.
 You need to adjust for your own situation.**

-Take the time to establish a good basal profile while in <code>Open Loop</code> mode using the pump you plan to use for the *Loop* app .
+Take the time to establish a good basal profile while in <code>Open Loop</code> mode using the pump you plan to use for the *Loop* app.
 When using an algorithm, your basal rates needs to be neutral; in other words your glucose, in the absence of food and exercise, should be stable.
 (When you do basal testing, you should aim to stay at a glucose that is steady within 35 mg/dL (2 mmol/L).)

-If you previously ran a high basal rate during the day to cover meals, you may need to adjust your carb ratio (to a smaller value) after your basal rate is adjusted to be neutral.
+If you previously ran a high basal rate during the day to cover meals, you may need to adjust your CR (to a smaller value) after your basal rate is adjusted to be neutral.

 Test your insulin sensitivity factor (ISF) during <code>Open Loop</code> after your basal rates are established.
 The *Loop* app uses your ISF every 5 minutes to update predictions, so it's worth testing before turning on automated insulin dosing with <code>Closed Loop</code> mode.
 You may need a different, probably higher value, than what you used as a correction factor with manual pumping or MDI.